tuftsanti/credit-card-validator/README.md

 ## Another Credit Card Validator
-A web based app built from the CS50 homework, translated to ReactJS
+A webapp built from the CS50 homework, translated to ReactJS

 https://ccvalidator.netlify.app/